GeoFlow: Real-Time Fine-Grained Cross-View Geolocalization via Iterative Flow Prediction¶

 TL;DR¶

-GeoFlow is a lightweight flow-matching-inspired framework for fine-grained cross-view geolocalization (FG-CVG).
-It learns probabilistic displacement fields combined with an iterative refinement sampling (IRS) algorithm to achieve precise 2-DoF localization from ground to satellite images in continuous space, reaching SOTA-competitive accuracy at 29 FPS real-time speed.
+GeoFlow is proposed as a lightweight cross-view fine-grained geolocalization framework inspired by flow matching.
+By learning a probabilistic displacement field combined with an Iterative Refinement Sampling (IRS) algorithm, it achieves precise 2-DoF localization from ground-level images to satellite images in continuous space, reaching 29 FPS real-time speed with accuracy comparable to SOTA.

 Background & Motivation¶

-Fine-grained cross-view geolocalization (FG-CVG) aims to estimate the precise 2-DoF position of a ground image relative to a satellite image, which is critically important for autonomous navigation in GPS-denied areas.
+Fine-grained cross-view geolocalization (FG-CVG) aims to estimate the precise 2-DoF position of a ground image relative to a satellite image, which is crucial for autonomous navigation in GPS-denied areas.
 Existing methods face the following dilemmas:

-- Matching-based methods (e.g., CCVPE): Discretize the search space into a finite patch grid, essentially treating it as a classification problem.
-They suffer from quantization errors limited by patch size and are difficult to scale to large search areas.
+- Matching-based methods (e.g., CCVPE): Discretize the search space into a finite patch grid, essentially a classification problem.
+These are difficult to scale to large search areas due to quantization errors caused by patch size.

-- Regression-based methods (e.g., HC-Net, FG2): While operating in continuous space, they often require camera intrinsics, BEV projection, or intermediate geometric estimation as priors, incurring high computational overhead that hinders real-time deployment.
+- Regression-based methods (e.g., HC-Net, FG2): Although operating in continuous space, they often require prior knowledge such as camera intrinsics, BEV projection, or intermediate geometric estimation, leading to high computational overhead and difficulty in real-time deployment.

-- Accuracy-speed trade-off: High-accuracy models (e.g., FG2, 4.20 FPS) are too slow, while fast models lack sufficient accuracy.
+- Accuracy vs. Speed Conflict: High-precision models (e.g., FG2, 4.20 FPS) are too slow, while fast models lack sufficient accuracy.

-The core motivation of GeoFlow is: Can precise localization in continuous space be achieved while maintaining real-time inference speed?
-The authors draw inspiration from flow matching models—flow matching learns vector fields to iteratively transport samples from a prior distribution to a target distribution, a process that naturally mirrors the human "coarse-to-fine" reasoning during localization.
+The core motivation of GeoFlow is: Can precise localization be achieved in continuous space while maintaining real-time inference speed?
+The authors draw inspiration from Flow Matching models—which transport samples from a prior distribution to a target distribution by learning a vector field—mimicking the "coarse-to-fine" reasoning humans use during localization.

 Method¶